Counselling and Psychology

 What is the Training for Counselling?

 A counsellor is a trained individual whose primary job is to listen to patients and give advice on their problems.
-They are trained to listen, show empathy, keep a non-judgemental attitude, and have patience and calm.
+Listening, showing empathy, maintaining a non-judgemental attitude, and staying patient and calm are skills that counselors are trained in.

 The course begins with an overview of counselling.
 This can take up to three months, but if you have prior experience, you may be able to skip this step.
 Then you apply for a one-year certificate in counselling skills, followed by a two-year diploma in counselling (two to three years).
 Alternatively, you might obtain training by enrolling in a university counselling programme.
 (TheGuardian.com)